ISO Certification Process Procedure of QRA Certification:

 5.4 Stage 2 audit shall include at least the following:

-- Information and evidence about conformity to all requirements of the applicable management system standard or other normative document
+- Information and evidence about conformity to all requirements of the applicable management system standard or another normative document

-- Performance monitoring, measuring, reporting and reviewing against key, performance objectives and targets (consistent with the expectations in the applicable management system standard or other normative document).
+- Performance monitoring, measuring, reporting and reviewing against key, performance objectives and targets (consistent with the expectations in the applicable management system standard or another normative document).

 - The client’s management system and performance as regards to legal and other requirements

 - Operational control procedures of the client’s processes.